Table of contents

 - No stock market regulations: As these transactions materialise outside the stock market’s purview, the rules of the stock exchanges do not apply here.

 - Tax saving: While the money earned through stock markets is taxable, the money in the dabba market is unaccounted for and tax-free.
-This is one of the prime reasons for traders to choose this over traditional trading.

 Is dabba trading legal in India?